-- a) Every Local is required to submit the Special Olympics BC Treasurer Report to the Provincial Office each month by no later than the 20th day of the following month.
+- a) Every Local is required to ensure monthly tasks, including all transactions and bank reconciliations, are completed in Quickbooks Online each month by no later than the 20th day of the following month.
 For example, the January Treasurer report is to be submitted to the Provincial Office on or before February 20.
-A report must be filed every month even if there is no activity in that month. - b) Locals failing to report for two consecutive months will receive a letter of warning.
+A bank reconciliation must be filed every month even if there is no activity in that month. - b) Locals failing to report for three consecutive months will receive a letter of warning.
 If a report is not submitted by the third month, the Provincial Office will work with the Local to determine the best course of action.
 This may include the Local being suspended and ineligible for further participation in Special Olympics activities until the situation is rectified. - c) Reports are to be filed on a cash basis and prepared from books of accounts rather than bank statements.
 To clarify, all receipts and expenditures must be accounted for even though they may not be reflected on the bank statements.
-A listing of all unpaid invoices and incurred liabilities must also be recorded and presented at each meeting of the Local. - d) The Special Olympics BC Treasurer Report must include a list of receipts and expenditures, tax receipt requests, bank reconciliations for the general and gaming accounts, and the monthly financial statements including a statement of operations. - e) Locals should submit the monthly financial report by e-mail to the Manager, Finance and Administration (jpasnak@specialolympics.bc.ca).
-If e-mail is not possible, the report may be submitted by mail or fax (604.737.3080).
+A listing of all unpaid invoices and incurred liabilities must also be recorded and presented at each meeting of the Local. - d) Monthly Quickbooks Online reporting must include a list of bank deposit and expenditures and bank reconciliations for the general and gaming accounts.
+Tax receipt requests must be emailed to the SOBC Finance and Administration Manager for issuing.